 This course contains many practical elements for which you should ensure that you are physically fit.

-- Sports such as basketball, badminton, volleyball, swimming, football, rugby, hockey and table tennis (including NGB Coaching awards where appropriate)
+- Sports such as basketball, badminton, volleyball, swimming, football, rugby, hockey and table tennis, including NGB (National Governing Body) coaching awards where appropriate

 - Basic sports coaching

 - Planning personal fitness